Dreaght/gpu-screen-recorder-ui/README.md

 # Known issues
 * Some games receive mouse input while the UI is open
 * Global hotkeys on Wayland can clash with keys used by other applications.
 This is primarly because Wayland compositors are missing support for global hotkey so this software uses a global hotkey system that works on all Wayland compositors.
+* When the UI is open the wallpaper is shown instead of the game on Hyprland and Sway.
+This is an issue with Hyprland and Sway.
+It cant be fixed until the UI is redesigned to not be a fullscreen overlay.